 Applicants should designate one or more potential faculty mentors in their application.
 By the end of the first semester, all students will have submitted a Program of Study form with the selection of a chair and two other members, each having graduate faculty status, as their dissertation committee.
 They should begin course work and research in their selected emphasis area in consultation with the dissertation committee chair.

-The Second-Year Research Project Definition Form and a 250-word abstract of the project must be submitted to the three inside members of the dissertation committee (thesis committee for Clinical Psychology students) for approval no later than the last day of the Fall Semester.
-If this is not accomplished, the student will receive a Marginal rating for that semester.
+During fall semester of the first year, the Second Year Project is conceptualize and research begins.
+A Second-Year Research Project Definition Form, with a 250-word abstract attached, is submitted to the three inside members of the dissertation committee, (thesis committee for Clinical Psychology students), for approval no later than the last day of the fall semester.
+If this is not accomplished, the student will receive a marginal rating for that semester.

-Submission of the Second-Year Project Manuscript to Committee.
-The revised written manuscript will be submitted no later than the end of the first week of Winter Semester of the second year to the three inside members of the student’s dissertation committee (thesis committee for Clinical Psychology students).
-The manuscript will be submitted to the committee for review and recommendations for revision as determined by the committee.
-Their recommendations should be returned to the student no later than January 31st, so the student can begin work on the February poster presentation.
-No form is required for the manuscript submission at this time.
-If the manuscript is not submitted to the committee by the deadline, the student will receive a Marginal rating for Fall Semester.
+The revised written manuscript is then submitted no later than the end of the first week of winter semester of the second year to the three inside committee members of the student’s dissertation committee, (thesis committee for Clinical Psychology students).
+Recommendations for revisions will be made as determined by the committee.
+Their recommendations will be returned to the student no later than January 31st, so the student can begin work on the February poster presentation.
+If the manuscript is not submitted to the committee by the deadline, the student will receive a marginal rating for fall semester.

 Students will complete a comprehensive examination prior to the fall semester in their third year (i.e., prior to the 5th full semester in the program).
 The purpose of the comprehensive examination is to test the student’s knowledge of psychological science within multiple content areas.
 Accordingly, the comprehensive examination will consist of three items – one from the content area of Research Design & Analysis, one from the student’s area of specialization (Developmental, Applied Social, or Cognitive/Behavioral Neuroscience), and a third from one of the remaining areas (Developmental, Applied Social, or Cognitive/Behavioral Neuroscience) as selected by the student.